|

 as long as you can adjust it manually to take

-time exposures of 20 seconds or longer (an
+time exposures of

 all-automatic camera may not work well for